arduino/docs-content/content/hardware/03.nano/boards/nano-r4/datasheet/datasheet.md

 The Arduino® Nano R4 is a Nano form factor board based on the RA4M1 series microcontroller from Renesas (R7FA4M1AB3CFM#HA0), which embeds a 48 MHz Arm® Cortex®-M4 microprocessor.
 The Nano R4's memory is larger than its predecessors, with 256 kB flash, 32 kB SRAM and 8 kB data memory (EEPROM).
 The Nano R4 board operates at 5 V, making it hardware compatible with Nano form factor accessories with the same operating voltage.

+The Nano R4 is available in two variants: without headers (SKU: ABX00142) and with pre-installed headers (SKU: ABX00143).

 Leverage the on-board Qwiic connector for seamless integration with Modulinos, enabling quick and reliable expansion of your project.

 # Target areas: